Ocean Plastic Gifts

 Modern UK incinerators are very very clean running.

 With all environmental benefits the traceability and transparency of the record keeping is the most valuable part.
-Have you ever stayed in a hotel where they ask you to donate £5 to "their" tree planting program?
+Have you ever stayed in a hotel where they ask you to donate £5 to "a" tree planting program?
 What do you know about the Trees: Where, Who, What, When and How.
 You will likely not be told any of this information.

 Trouble with Trinkets

 Typically an ocean plastic gift will be a "trinket" such as a bracelet, or a textile item made wholly or in part from Ocean Plastic.
-So gifts are made from just 1% ocean plastic.
+Some gifts are made from just 1% ocean plastic.

 Some might find the thought of buying extra plastic items an illogical way of dealing with a problem that is caused by too much plastic.